-Citizens who present written requests to speak will be permitted to present their views orally and briefly, directly at the meeting.
+Members of the public Citizens who present written requests or by raising their hand virtually to speak will be permitted to present their views orally and briefly, directly at the meeting, in person or virtually.
 Citizens shall be encouraged, whenever possible, to present their comments at the appropriate committee meeting rather than at the meeting of the full Board.

-At Board meetings, the President will exercise his or her best judgment concerning the time, manner and duration of the citizen comment; similarly, the chairperson shall exercise his or her best judgment in this regard at committee meetings.
+At Board meetings, the President will exercise his or her best judgment concerning the time, manner and duration of the public citizen comment; similarly, the chairperson shall exercise his or her best judgment in this regard at committee meetings.
 The Board will not prohibit public criticism of the policies, procedures, programs, or services of the District, or of any acts or omissions of the Board.